Democracy

 Even if money totals do come to systematically favor Republicans at some point in the future, it’s unclear how much that will matter.
 There are diminishing returns to money in influencing election outcomes: when a lot is already being spent, additional amounts are likely to have limited impact.

 Vertical axis: incumbent-party candidate’s popular vote margin.
-Data source: Wikipedia.
+Data source: Wikipedia, “List of United States presidential elections by popular vote margin.”
 Horizontal axis: growth rate of real disposable personal income per capita in the second and third quarters of the election year, adjusted for incumbency (-1.29 for each consecutive term, beyond the first, that the incumbent party has held the White House).
 Data source: Bureau of Economic Analysis, bea.gov, using National Income and Product Accounts (NIPA) data.
-This replicates and extends Larry Bartels’ chart in “Obama Toes the Line,” The Monkey Cage, 2013.
+The year 2020 is omitted because the government’s Covid-19 relief benefits made income growth that year exceptionally high.
+This chart replicates and extends Larry Bartels’s graph in “Obama Toes the Line,” The Monkey Cage, 2013.
 For more detail, see Christopher Achen and Larry Bartels, Democracy for Realists, Princeton University Press, 2016, ch.
-6. The correlation is +.91.
+6. The correlation is +.85.

 SUMMARY